kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 ### §63.11   Application and issue.

 \(a\) An application for a certificate and appropriate class rating, or for an additional rating, under this part must be made on a form and in a manner prescribed by the Administrator.
-Each person who applies for airmen certification services to be administered outside the United States for any certificate or rating issued under this part must show evidence that the fee prescribed in appendix A of part 187 of this chapter has been paid.
+Each person who applies for airmen certification services to be administered outside the United States for any certificate or rating issued under this part must show evidence that the fee prescribed in appendix A of [[Volume 3/K Administrative regulations/0187 Fees.md|part 187 of this chapter]] has been paid.

 \(b\) An applicant who meets the requirements of this part is entitled to an appropriate certificate and appropriate class ratings.